⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 What "For Research Use Only" Really Means for Your Safety

 When a pharmaceutical drug reaches your pharmacy shelf, it has survived a decade or more of clinical trials, peer-reviewed safety studies, independent audits of manufacturing facilities, and rigorous dosage standardization.
 Every milligram has been accounted for.
-Every potential interaction has been studied.
+Every possible interaction has been studied.
 Every batch has been tested for purity and sterility.
-A vial of IGF-1 LR3 purchased online has undergone none of these processes.
-The seller is legally protected by the “research use only” label precisely because it removes any obligation to prove the product is safe, pure, or accurately dosed for human consumption.

 The Three Layers of Risk Hidden Behind the Label